General information about trust accounts

 Notification of irregularities

-Notification needs to be made as soon as practicable after becoming aware of the irregularity.
+Legal practitioners must notify the Society of any irregularities in relation to trust money as soon as practicable after becoming aware of the irregularity.

 -

-Section 38(5) of the Legal Profession Regulation 2007 covers all the required particulars.
+Section 38(5) of the Legal Profession Regulation 2007 (ACT) lists the required particulars.

-However, it is important to note that the receipt must show the date the receipt is made out and, if different, the date of the receipt of the money.
+Note that the receipt must show the date the receipt is made out and, if different, the date the money was actually received.

 -

-An amount of trust money held by a law practice becomes an unclaimed amount if:
+An amount of trust money held by a law practice becomes unclaimed money if:

 -